LucasAnfang/LogoRecogniton/Backend/README.md

 Setup
 ##
-logo detection REST API using Node.js and mongo
+Logo detection REST API using Node.js and mongo

-Pull this project and 'npm install' on your machine to finish setup if you want to work on the rest api component.
+Pull this project and 'npm install' on your machine (in the Backend/node-rest-api folder) to finish setup if you want to work on the rest api component.

-image processing is done un the python section (in py)
+Image processing is done un the python section (in py)

 Tutorial link: https://www.youtube.com/watch?v=0oXYLzuucwE&t=7s